 Applying for a Blue Badge

-The Blue Badge scheme is for people who are unable to walk or virtually unable to walk due to severe mobility problems.
+If you struggle to get around and use a car you could get a Blue Badge.
+A Blue Badge lets you park closer to where you're going.
 Blue Badges can be issued to children, adults and organisations if they provide care.
 Blue Badges can be used by either the driver of the vehicle or any passenger.
 It is illegal to use a Blue Badge if the badge holder in not in the vehicle.
 Blue Badge holders can park in designated parking bays giving easier access to facilities.

-If you are unsure if you qualify you can check your eligibility (opens new window) on the Scottish Government website.
+If you are unsure if you qualify you can check your eligibility on the Department for Transport website.

 How do I apply for a new Blue Badge or replace a Blue Badge that is due to expire?

-Please note, check your eligibility (opens new window) is the only legitimate website for applying online.
+Please note, check your eligibility is the only legitimate website for applying online.
 Other websites may claim to offer an online service and could charge you for their assistance.

 West Lothian Council charge £20 for all successful applications and all replacement badges.